blainehansen/votebase/README.next.md

 A Ruleset can specify a few things that define how it works:

 - The **Data Schema** of the Ruleset is what data it can store and where, as well as whatever "built-in functions" the data layer has access to.
 This layer uses [`postgres sql`](), and is defined in a `schema.sql` file when writing your own Ruleset.
-- The **Actions** of the Ruleset, which are the messages Members can send *to* the Ruleset to change the data stored inside it.
+- The available **Actions** of the Ruleset, which are the messages Members can send *to* the Ruleset to change the data stored inside it.
-- The **Views** of the Ruleset, which are the messages Members receive *from* the Ruleset to see what its current state is.
+- The available **Views** of the Ruleset, which are the messages Members receive *from* the Ruleset to see what its current state is.
+- The **Events** of the Ruleset, which are times when something should happen (specifically when a particular Action should be called).
+Events can be dynamically created by Actions (either recurring or one-off), and also *static* Events can be specified in the Ruleset itself (only recurring).
+A recurring Event is defined by a `start date` and a `recurrence duration` (which for now are limited to an int with a unit, such as days or months or years, and can't do things like "last thursday in november"), a one-off event is defined only by a `date`.
+- The **Children** of the Ruleset, which are other Rulesets that can be replaced or destroyed by the parent.
+Children can be dynamically created by Actions, and *static* Children can be specified in the Ruleset itself.

 Actions and Views are both written in [Typescript](), and have access to a special Votebase runtime [built using `deno_core`](https://deno.com/blog/roll-your-own-javascript-runtime).
 They are defined in the `ruleset.ts` file when writing your own Ruleset.